kijiproject/kijiproject.github.com/_posts/tutorials/phonebook/1.0.0-rc5/2012-01-01-phonebook-increment.md

 </div>

 #### Verify
-Now we can look up the derived talktime value from the stats column for the user John Doe using the `kiji ls` command:
+Now we can look up the derived talktime value from the stats column for the user John Doe using the `kiji get` command:

 <div class="userinput">
 {% highlight bash %}